 The battle between people who believe goldfish require large tanks and people who believe they can happily live in small tanks constantly rages, with both sides bringing arguments for or against to the table.
-One of the most common arguments you hear for keeping goldfish in smaller tanks is that goldfish won’t outgrow the size of their enclosure.
-Which many people think sounds ridiculous and like something that is not at all based in science.
+One of the most common arguments you hear for keeping goldfish in smaller tanks is that goldfish won’t outgrow the size of their enclosure, which many people think sounds ridiculous and like something that is not at all based on science.
 After all, the size of a goldfish’s tank can’t impact their growth to that extent, can it?
 Let’s separate out the fact from the fiction about whether or not goldfish grow to the size of their tank.

-Is it True?
+Is It True?

 To a certain extent, goldfish will grow to the size of their tank, but you have to understand the mechanism of action that causes this effect for there to be any chance of it happening in your tank.

 What Causes This to Happen?

-What happens when goldfish excrete these hormones and pheromones is that they begin to build up in the water.
+What happens when goldfish excrete these hormones is that they begin to build up in the water.
 In the wild, this means that fish that are trapped in small ponds are living in a higher concentration of hormones and pheromones than those that are living in rivers or lakes.

 Every time you remove water from the tank, you’re removing hormones and pheromones with it, and you’re obviously not replacing them when you add new water to the tank.
-After a water change, the concentration may have decreased significantly or only slightly, depending on the size of the tank, number of fish, when the last water change was performed, and amount of old water removed from the tank.
+After a water change, the concentration may have decreased significantly or only slightly, depending on the size of the tank, number of fish, when the last water change was performed, and the amount of old water removed from the tank.

 Will Allowing Hormones and Pheromones to Build Up Harm My Goldfish?

-No, allowing these hormones and pheromones to build up in the tank won’t directly harm your fish.
+No, allowing these hormones to build up in the tank won’t directly harm your fish.
 However, what can and will harm your goldfish is poor water quality.
 Infrequent water changes allow for the buildup of waste products, especially nitrates, and the build-up of solid waste like poop and uneaten food.
 The more these things build up in your tank, the worse your water quality becomes and the more likely your goldfish is to experience negative health effects.

-It is possible to find a balance between few enough water changes to allow for hormones and pheromones to become concentrated in the tank and frequent enough water changes to maintain good water quality, but there really is not an exact science to tell you how to do it.
-Your top priority should be maintaining water quality, so always make your tank cleaning and maintenance plans with this goal in mind.
+It is hypothetically possible to find a balance between few enough water changes to allow for hormones to become concentrated in the tank and frequent enough water changes to maintain good water quality, but there really is not an exact science to tell you how to do it.
+This is because no test exists to measure these hormones.